sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 version 1.5.53: 2023-02-07

-* Fix: keep exclude terms in grid when filtering with "override terms" mode
+* Fix: keep exclude terms in grid when filtering with &quot;override terms&quot; mode
 * Fix: fixed get_terms() not found php error from 1.5.52 version